LokeyLab/KSTestAnalysis/README.md

 The web app contains analytics dispayed as bar plots, scatter plots, and step plots.
 Additionally, the main most of the displayed images are downloadable from the web app.

+If you would like a demo, you can try the web app on the [Streamlit website here](https://kstestanalysis.streamlit.app/).